Monitoring and Maintaining Your Server

 Updated by Linode Written by Linode

 Now that your Linode is up and running, it’s time to think about monitoring and maintaining your server.
-This guide introduces the essential tools and skills you’ll need to keep your server in tip-top shape.
+This guide introduces the essential tools and skills you’ll need to keep your server up to date and minimize downtime.
 You’ll learn how to monitor the availability and performance of your system, manage your logs, and update your server’s software.

 Not everyone needs to monitor the availability of their server.
 For example, if you use your Linode to host a personal picture gallery website for friends and family, the occasional service interruption probably won’t bother you.
 The small inconvenience of your website going offline for a few minutes doesn’t justify the time it would take to set up and configure an availability monitoring tool.

 If you depend on your website or web application for your livelihood, an availability monitoring tool is practically a necessity.
 Once set up, the tool actively watches your servers and services and alerts you when they’re unavailable.
 You’ll be able to troubleshoot the problem and restore service as quickly as possible.